yuhangjiang22/Bi-Encoder-RE/README.md

 # Relation Extraction with Instance-Adapted Predicate Descriptions

-This repo contains PyTorch code for our method, which employs a dual-encoder architecture with instance-adaptation techniques for relation extraction.
+Implementation for our RE approach, which employs a dual-encoder architecture with instance-adaptation techniques.

 ## Setup